ebezzi/akka-event-log/README.md

 Akka Event Log
 =========================

 A distributed commit log, inspired by Apache Kafka.
 It uses Akka Cluster to manage communication between nodes.
-Its goal is to support an event based stream, than can be as a whole or entity by entity.
+Its goal is to support an event based stream, than can be replayed as a whole or entity by entity.

 How to run it
 -------------------------